VRCBilliards/vrcbce/README.md

 Rule 1: The code in this project is written to look like normal Unity/C# code.
 C# has several standards (and teams tend to set their own) but for reference, refer to the Unity documentation, Unity example scripts, and Microsoft's best practice [https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions](here).
 Generally, put variables at the top of the behaviour, avoid using underscore ahead of properties and methods unless it's a public method that needs to be non-RPCable for security reasons (a Udon-specific use of the underscore)), use camelCase for properties and arguments, and use PascalCase for everything else.

-Rule 2: Be OK with feedback on your PR and change it if requested!
-(It's surprising that this needs to be said.)
+Rule 2: Be aware you might be asked to make small or large changes to have code accepted onto this repo.
+If you'd like to diverge, feel free to fork.